w3c/sync-media-pub/src/pages/sync-media.md

 ## SyncMedia

 This section defines SyncMedia's terms and properties, and gives examples.
-Examples in this section are written in SMIL XML with the `sync` namespace used for custom extensions.
-Choosing a serialization formation remains an open issue.
+A SyncMedia document is expressed as SMIL XML with the `sync` namespace used for custom extensions.

 ### Definitions